Updated: Feb. 4, 2019

 Graduate student loan debt

-About 40 percent of the $1 trillion student loan debt was used to finance graduate and professional degrees.
+In 2012, about 40% of all student loan debt was used to finance graduate and professional degrees.

 Combined undergraduate and graduate debt by degree:

 - MBA = $42,000 (11% of graduate degrees)